 Contact information – Please ensure that the contact information in your online account is accurate and up to date.
-If you need to change the contact information or mailing address please contact InterExchange at [email protected]
+If you need to change your contact information or mailing address please contact InterExchange at email@example.com.

 Country – Please note that if you recruit candidates from more than one country, you must complete multiple contracts and submit separate documents.
 You must also: 1) obtain a business license, 2) maintain a physical presence in the country, and 3) conduct background checks on all staff in each location.
 Make sure you consider elements such as flights and numbers for each country on an individual basis.